bevacqua/insignia/readme.markdown

 The separator between tags.
 Defaults to `' '`.
 Must be a single character.

-###### `blurry`

-When `true`, leftover tags on the input field will be converted into tag labels.

-###### Known Limitations

-On old versions of IE, Insignia won't automatically convert leftovers in the input box into tags during `blur` events.
-That's because the selection API demands that the input is focused (and thus blurred afterwards), which would trigger more `blur` events.
-There are workarounds, but simply not providing the feature was less involved.

 ###### `parse(value)`

 A method that's called whenever user input is evaluated as a tag.
 Useful to transform user input.
 Defaults to the method below.